 The present chapter offers some reasons to doubt this optimistic perspective.
 My skepticism is informed by my reading of both the historical record and one of the great classics of historical sociology, The Great Transformation, by Karl Polanyi (Beacon Press, 2001, originally published in 1944).
 Polanyi’s argument was straightforward, and it seems even more compelling today than when he formulated it.
 The basic character of advanced economies then as now gives market competition a fundamental role in directing the allocation of resources, and in particular in directing investment in such as way as to either protect or harm people and nature.
 In such a market-based economy, however, enterprises are under pressure to ignore the consequences of their choices except insofar as they affect the firm’s own near-term costs, revenues, and profitability.
 Broader and longer-term consequences—including the consequences of the firm’s choices for people and nature—figure as “externalities” for the firm, and any firm that takes responsibility for (“internalizes”) such externalities risks taking on additional costs that are likely to handicap it in competition with its less virtuous rivals.

 While creative firms can sometimes find “win-win” solutions that make such virtuous internalization profitable, there are many reasons to doubt that these win-win solutions are so abundant as to lead firms, spontaneously and across the whole economy, towards robust stewardship policies.
 To believe otherwise is to assume that this vast array of profitable opportunities has somehow gone unnoticed by the great majority of our business leaders.
 A fairer assumption, surely, is that most of these leaders are reasonably diligent and creative in seeking out profitable opportunities, and that such win-win opportunities are simply not so abundant.
-This premise helps makes sense of Paul Hawkin’s assessment summarized in this chapter’s epigraph.
+This premise helps makes sense of Paul Hawkins’ assessment summarized in this chapter’s epigraph.

 If the market does not drive firms towards environmental and social stewardship, what forces could lead firms in sufficient numbers to behave more responsibly?
 In principle, government legislation and regulation and societal norms (in the form of employee, consumer, and community expectations, NGO pressure, etc.) could play this role.
 Indeed, these forces have pushed firms to internalize some externalities, if only because refusing to comply might risk the firm’s market reputation or its license to operate.
 One might imagine that if such pressures were intensified, they could push firms further towards stewardship policies, especially if these outside forces find more allies among enlightened business leaders.